 Helen O’Neill has written five books, including her beautiful, recently-released Daffodil – Biography of a Flower (HarperCollins), A Singular Vision: Harry Seidler (HarperCollins) and David Jones’ 175 Years (NewSouth Books).
 Her award-winning biography Florence Broadhurst – Her Secret and Extraordinary Lives (Hardie Grant) has appeared in multiple editions in Australia, the UK and the USA.
 The deluxe version – updated, redesigned and containing many beautiful new images – is now on sale.
 Click here to buy signed copies of her inspirational first book about a pioneering sailor, Life Without Limits.

-Daffodil – Biography of a Flower has just been shortlisted for the prestigious Nib: Waverley Library Award for Literature which celebrates excellence in research (the prize will be announced in November 2016).
+Daffodil – Biography of a Flower won the 2016 Alex Buzo Shortlist Prize as a finalist for the prestigious NIB: Waverley Library Award for Literature which celebrates excellence in research.
 A Singular Vision: Harry Seidler was shortlisted for the 2015 National Biography Awards – Australia’s pre-eminent prize for biographical writing and memoir – and the Australian Book Design Awards.
 In 2013 Helen was shortlisted for the Hazel Rowley Literary Fellowship and the Myer Biographical Stipend.
 Following the publication of David Jones’ 175 Years she was longlisted for The Nib: Waverley Library Award for Literature.

 Judging panels Helen has sat on include the international Loebner Prize for Artificial Intelligence and the World Food Media Awards.
 In 2009 she spent six months in the Keesing Studio in Paris’s Cité Internationale des Arts after being awarded an Australia Council literary residency.

 Follow Helen on Facebook by pressing the link HERE or BELOW